damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 # General Errors
 Error messages that are sent in multiple occasions are reported here.
 Any successive mentions of these messages refer to this section for syntax and examples.

-Every error message is unicast to the client that sent the illegal request.

 ## ErrAction
 This message signals to the client that the action is being requested at the wrong time.